sagifogel/Proptics/docs/src/main/mdoc/data-types/exchange.md

 introduced.

 <a href="/Proptics/docs/profunctors/profunctor" target="_blank">Profunctor[_, _]</a> is a type constructor that takes 2 type parameters. `Exchange[A, B, S, T]` is a type that has 4 type parameters, so we need
 to fix two of the type parameters of `Exchange` in order to create an instance of `Profunctor` of `Exchange`.
-We can use Scala's type lambda syntax:

 ```scala
 implicit def profunctorExchange[E, F]: Profunctor[({ type P[S, T] = Exchange[E, F, S, T] })#P] =